kanchanchy/kanchanchy.github.io/_pages/publications.md

 Publication Link: [Here](https://dl.acm.org/doi/10.1145/3442338)

-Tabula in Action: A Sampling Middleware for Interactive Geospatial Visualization dashboards (Demo Paper)
+Tabula in Action: A Sampling Middleware for Interactive Geospatial Visualization dashboards
 ------
 Published in the International Conference on Very Large Databases (VLDB), 2020